 Sunday: Arrive home.

-Included: Accommodations and meals at lodge, transfers to/from Ushuaia airport and the lodge, guided fishing (two anglers per guide) and wine and beer.
+Included: Accommodations and meals at lodge, transfer from Ushuaia airport to the lodge, transfer from the lodge to Rio Grande airport, guided fishing (two anglers per guide) and wine and beer.

 Not Included: International and domestic airfare, gratuities, alcohol, fishing license, fishing equipment, and flies.